2022 Virtus World Cross Country Championships (USA)

 Course Description: Located just outside downtown San Diego, Mission Bay Park (map) consists of over 4,235 acres in roughly equal parts land and water with 27 miles of shoreline.
 The Cross Country Course is a Spectator-friendly European-style 2,000-meter grass loop along East Mission Bay Park, which has been used for many past USA Track & Field National championships including the recent 2022 USATF Cross Country Championships.
 Average course width is 10 meters (with a few sections where the course briefly narrows to about 5 meters.)
 The first half of the loop is primarily flat and very fast while the second half includes a series of five small hills.
 [PDF Course Map coming soon]

 Accommodation: The Chula Vista Elite Athlete Training Center, a U.S. Olympic and Paralympic training site, rests on a 155-acre complex adjacent to Lower Otay Reservoir.
 The Training Center has sport venues and support facilities for most Olympic and Paralympic sports and offers support to athletes including housing, dining, training and recreational facilities.

-Fields & Categories: Awards will be given for Senior Women, Senior Men, Youth Girls and Youth Boys fields across Virtus categories for athletes with Intellectual Impairment, Down Syndrome and Autism as well as an open category for non-disabled competitors.
+Fields & Categories: Awards will be given for Senior Women, Senior Men, Youth Girls and Youth Boys fields across three Virtus categories (II1, II2, II3) for para athletes with Intellectual Impairments as well as an open category for non-disabled and other competitors.